96boards/documentation/README.md

 # 96Boards Documentation

-Welcome to the official documentation for 96Boards, this documentation is written by the 96Boards team at Linaro.
-In addition to the documentation files available in this repository, many can also be found on the [wiki](https://github.com/96boards/documentation/wiki)
+Welcome to the official documentation for 96Boards, this documentation is written by the 96Boards team at Linaro with community contribution and links to third party material.

 ## Contents - Start Here